Contents

 Request body (JSON)

-• context: string.
+• context: string or array of string.

 If empty string, the context is set to the End-Of-Text token.

-• continuation: string.
+• continuation: string or array of string.

 Answer (JSON)

-• logprob: double
+• logprob: double or array of double

 Logarithm of the probability of generation of continuation preceeded by context.
 It corresponds to the sum of the logarithms of the probabilities of the tokens of continuation.
 It is always <= 0.
+An array is returned if context was an array.

-• num_tokens: integer
+• num_tokens: integer or array of integer

 Number of tokens in continuation.
+An array is returned if context was an array.

-• is_greedy: boolean
+• is_greedy: boolean or array of boolean

 true if continuation would be generated by greedy sampling from continuation.
+An array is returned if context was an array.

 • input_tokens: integer